Perfectly preserved Ice Age cave bear found in Arctic Russia

 Separately, at least one preserved carcass of a cave bear cub has been found on the Russian mainland in Yakutia.
 Scientists are hopeful of obtaining its DNA.

-Recent years have seen major discoveries of mammoths, woolly rhinos, Ice Age foal, several puppies and Cave Lion cubs as the permafrost melts across vast areas in Russia’s region of Siberia.
+Recent years have seen major discoveries of mammoths, woolly rhinos, Ice Age foal, several puppies and cave lion cubs as the permafrost melts across vast areas in Russia’s region of Siberia.